Krutikakhamkar-7/truthforge-ai/README.md

 # 📖 Overview

-TruthForge AI is a Multi-Agent AI system designed to verify factual claims by collecting evidence from trusted sources, analyzing contradictions, calculating confidence scores, and generating explainable reports.
+Veritas is a Multi-Agent AI system designed to verify factual claims by collecting evidence from trusted sources, analyzing contradictions, calculating confidence scores, and generating explainable reports.

 Unlike traditional chatbots, TruthForge AI does not rely on a single LLM response.
 Instead, multiple specialized AI agents collaborate to produce transparent and trustworthy results.